ckm3/lightkurve-ext/README.md

 This is an extension for the [Lightkurve](https://github.com/lightkurve/lightkurve) package.

-Lightkurve (lk) is a Python package is designed for the analysis of Kepler/K2/TESS light curves.
+Lightkurve (lk) is a Python package designed for the analysis of Kepler/K2/TESS light curves.

-Thanks to lk, I can easily access the data of the light curves, and perform some basic analysis.
+Thanks to lk, one can easily access the data of the light curves, and perform some basic analysis.
-Although it's excellent, I still have some own requirements on my daily work.
+Although it's excellent design greatly enhances productivity, I still have some own requirements on my daily work.
 Therefore, I created this extensive package.
 Some features are listed below:

 - lk provides a conventient interface to search for light cuves from MAST, but usually I already have downloaded some data.
 Our `lkx.LightCurveDirectory` class can handle directories contain light curves. `search_lightcurve()` method can search for the light curve files in the above directory and return them as a `lk.LightCurveCollection` object.